metacpan/perl-assets/README.md

   emphasizing that the restrictions around using camels on books are not a major issue.

-### Conclusion

-Neil advocated for a fresh, community-friendly logo for Perl, while respecting the historical significance of the camel symbol and acknowledging O'Reilly’s ownership of the original image.
-The main takeaway is a call for a new camel that is free from the constraints of O'Reilly's trademark, to be used as a symbol for Perl moving forward.

 ## What About the Onion?

 The onion is the logo for [The Perl and Raku